Assignment 2: Group Assignment

 - Use

-in the repository directory. - I will ask you specific questions about how your code works.
+- I will ask you specific questions about how your code works.
 If you wrote the code, you will be required to explain.

 At the conclusion of your Code Review, the assignment is considered complete.
 I will use the commit tagged 'final' on GitHub to evaluate your work.